 Tight buffer single core, tight buffer figure 8 2cores, tight buffer 2-core to 24-core circular structure indoor optical cable due to the use of a tight buffer structure with very good flexibility and high load-bearing aramid yarn around the tight sleeve fiber.
 The optical cable has small structure size, good flexibility, can withstand a small bending radius, and has no inventory traces.
 Indoor fiber optic cables are ideal for interconnecting fiber optic cables for applications such as fiber to workstation, plug-in wiring, fiber optic pigtails, jumpers in communication cabinets, communication cabinet to indoor wall outlets, and outlets to transceiver applications.
 They are directly equipped with standard connectors, which play the role of interconnection between optical end equipment and backbone (vertical) optical cables in communication cabinets, optical distribution boxes, protective optical fiber boxes, and equipment boxes.
 This type of optical fiber cable is convenient and easy to install in a limited space, and becomes an ideal network fiber cable solution for wiring in a limited space and plugging in a flexible cord in a building.

 Optical cable for inflatable environment (Plenum)

-UnitekFiber produces optical fiber indoor/outdoor cables, optical patch panels, fiber cable assembles etc. At the same time, it also produces optical transceiver modules, which can provide With different package types, transmission distance and transmission rate, it also has the characteristics of stable performance and strong compatibility.
-If you need any support,don't hesitate to contact us firstname.lastname@example.org.
+As one of the leading fiber cable suppliers, UnitekFiber produces optical fiber indoor/outdoor fiber optic cable bulk, optical patch panels, fiber cable assemblies, etc. At the same time, it also produces optical transceiver modules, which can provide different package types, transmission distance, and transmission rate, it also has the characteristics of stable performance and strong compatibility.
+If you need any support, don't hesitate to contact us firstname.lastname@example.org.